btaba/blog/_posts/2015-01-09-data-science-resources.markdown

 If you are competely new to the space, it may be good to go through a simple exercise on [Kaggle Titanic][titanic].
 Kaggle has several other tutorials and resources that they provide with their competitions.

 If you want a more in-depth introduction, check out the open source [Data Science Masters][data_science_masters] Program.
-Given your background, as stats, CS or physics major you will find what you need to learn to become a better data scientist.
-As someone said before "Data scientist is a statistician who programs a lot or a CS person who works a lot with statistics" (via Reddit).
+(Update 07-2015) [Tim Osterbuhr][tim_oster] suggests other intros with more structure:

+1. [Berkeley Course with Twitter API][berkeley_twitter]
+2. [Data Analysis Online Course][mysliderule]
+3. And a data structures and algos class from [Coursera][coursera_dsa], although I took the [Princeton][coursera_princeton] one and found it to be very thorough.
+These Coursera are not as practical and are more about CS theory, so be warned!

 Go on to the next section to get a better idea of quick prototyping tools for the hackathon if you don't have as much time.
 <h3 class="post-heading"><a id="section2">Resources and Toolkits</a></h3>